IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/paul-lloyd.md

 ## Do you have any favourite books, videos, or resources that you could share with the readers?

-I find the [links posted by Jeremy Keith](https://adactio.com/links/) to be a useful means of keeping up-to-date with the goings on in front-end development.
+I find the [links posted by Jeremy Keith](https://adactio.com/links/) to be a useful means of keeping up-to-date with the goings on in frontend development.
 As to design, while I don’t do that much identity design myself, [Brand New](http://www.underconsideration.com/brandnew/) remains one of my favourite blogs.

 ## Do you have any advice for new developers just starting their career journey?